hal9000universe/unitools/README.md

 ### mathematics

-providing organization tools for students of mathematics.
+providing organization tools for students of mathematics & physics.